 Side braid: This side braid is perfect for the day after you wore your hair straight and smooth, making it the perfect style to take advantage of those natural oils!
 The oils make second day hair easier to manage when trying an elaborate style.
 Try switching up your part, which can also help distribute the oils instead of pooling them into a greasy mess.
 Instead of the traditional 3-strand braid, go for a more intricate braid such as the fishtail or 4-strand.
 We have easy-to-follow tutorials for both!

 Bedhead Pony: This bedhead-esque ponytail is almost too easy.
 This style looks best the day after you’ve styled it wavy or with loose curls.
 To start, add some dry shampoo or texturzing product to give hair even more texture to work with.
 Then lightly tease your hair at the crown and pull back into three equal sized sections.
-Intertwine the center and left sections as if you were starting a braid and secure with a bobby pin.
+Intertwine the center and left sections as if you were starting a braid and secure with a bobby or Spin Pin.
 Take the right section and wrap it around, pinning at the bottom.
 You can even make this style office and event appropriate, add statement earrings.

 Easy waves: Simple waves are the absolute easiest style to re-wear exactly the same the next day.
 Revive your waves by using your fingers to comb through, careful to catch any tangles.
 If you are lucky enough to have a natural wave, just lightly mist a spray bottle of water, then with hairspray, scrunch, and go.
 If not, you might need to use a large barrel curling iron to amp your style back up.
 In this case, curl 1-2 inch sections both toward and away from your face.
 This technique will give the waves a natural appearance.